vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_layout.html.md

     </RelativeLayout>

-The Layout element is the container for the UI element while TextView is the UI element.
-The elements are placed relative to the parent or sibling element in Relative Layout.
+The RelativeLayout element is the container for the UI element, where as TextView is a UI element.
+The TextView elements are placed relative to the parent or sibling element in Relative Layout.
 To read about Layouts in detail, head over to [this lesson]().

-We are going to modify activity_main.xml .
-The final screenshot & the pictorial representation of the layout is below.
+Now,we are going to modify the same **activity_main.xml** file .
+The final screenshot & the pictorial representation of the Graphical Layout is shown below.

 ![Login screen Layout overview](/assets/twitter-client/login-screenshot.png "Login screen Layout overview")
 ![Login screen Layout overview](/assets/twitter-client/login-screen-pictorial.png "Login screen Layout overview")

-We will keep the top RelativeLayout & modify the 'Hello World' TextView element into the 'Hello Twitter' header.
-We will do two changes for it.
-First, we will make 'Hello World' span the complete screen width by changing layout_width to 'fill_parent'.
+For this, we need to make two changes.
+First, lets make the text 'Hello World' span the complete screen width by changing layout_width to 'fill_parent'.
 Second, we update 'Hello World' to 'Hello Twitter' in strings.xml

 `res/layout/activity_main.xml`